firedrakeproject/Irksome/demos/bbm_auxiliary/demo_bbm_aux.py.rst

 Standard Gauss-Legendre and continuous Petrov-Galerkin (cPG) methods conserve the first two invariants exactly (up to roundoff and solver tolerances.
 They do quite well, but are inexact for the cubic one.
-Here, we consider the reformulation in Boris Andrews' thesis that in fact preserves the third one at the expense of the second.
+Here, we consider the reformulation in Andrews and Farrell, "Enforcing conservation laws and dissipation inequalities numerically via auxiliary variables" (arXiv:2407.11904, to appear in SIAM J. Scientific Computing) that preserves the third invariant at the expense of the second.
 This method has an auxiliary variable in the system and requires a continuously differentiable spatial discretization (1D Hermite elements in this case).
 The time discretization puts the main unknown in a